proofey/scrapy_project/README.md

 4.Finally execute this command in the terminal to start the script: scrapy crawl devices It may take some time but after the scraping is done you will see a 'devices.db' file inside the project folder with all the scraped data in it.

+If you want to understand more about the flow of the script check the code.I left some comments that explain some of the functionality.